Insulin Lispro, Recombinant (IN-su-lin LIS-pro, ree-KOM-bi-nant)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to insulin lispro or any type of insulin.
+Do not use this medicine if you have had an allergic reaction to insulin lispro.
 Do not use this medicine while your blood sugar is too low (hypoglycemia).

 How to Use This Medicine

 - IV: A nurse or other trained health professional may give you this medicine into a vein if you are in the hospital.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

 - A healthcare provider should also teach you how to give insulin shots.
 Make sure you understand how to use the medicine and give yourself the shots.

 - When you get a new supply of insulin, check the label to be sure it is the correct type of insulin.
 Do not change the brand of your insulin unless your doctor tells you to.

 - Use this medicine 15 minutes before a meal or right after you eat.